Can I Sue Addictive Online Games?

 North Carolina Class Action

-This is not the only class action against Epic Games for Fortnite.
+The case in Canada is not the only class action against Epic Games for Fortnite.
 One of Fortnite's three modes, Save the World, used to have what are known as loot boxes.
 Loot boxes contained randomized items, which gamers could buy in-game using v-bucks.

 As part of a class action settlement in the Superior Court of North Carolina in February 2021, players now get to see what those items are before they make an in-game purchase.

-Could I Sue for Gaming Addiction?
+Can I Sue for Gaming Addiction?

 Mandatory Binding Arbitration